couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/schemaBuilder.md

     `   id,name
 "customer_1","Lula Kuhic"
 "customer_2","Chelsea Wilderman"`
-    With the above files in place, the orders schema now allows you to choose the custimer schema and the PK in drop downs.
+    With the above files in place, the orders schema now allows you to choose the customer schema and the PK in drop downs.
 Let's see how these files are used.
     When the documents are generated:
 - When there is a foreignKey reference, then, the .pk file is read.
 - A **random** row is chosen